Helping you know God more deeply through the study of His Word.

 Romans 12:2 states, "Be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God."
 Transformation should be the goal of every Bible study.

-First Application Example (John 3:16):
+A simply Application Example (John 3:16):

 God loves you so much that He sent His only Son to die for you, offering eternal life in return for faith in Christ.
 This is the core of the Gospel, and it’s crucial for new believers to grasp.